stoeps13/connections-doc/source/admin/secure/c_azure_oidc_container.md

 -   Updating WebSphere to support single sign-on with Connections
 -   Configuring Connections to support Azure

+!!! note
-**Note:** You will use values from WebSphere TAI when adding the Connections app in Azure.
+    You will use values from WebSphere TAI when adding the Connections app in Azure.
 Then use some Azure application values to complete the WebSphere configuration.

 -   **[Adding an application in Azure AD for SSO with Connections](../secure/t_azure_add_app.md)**
 Part of setting up single sign-on with OIDC involves registering an application in Microsoft Azure Active Directory.